Connect with us

 “Israeli scientists have been involved in cannabis preclinical research over 50 years, and clinicians have done clinical research and have treated patients with cannabis for over a decade,” said a 2015 article in the Journal of Basic and Clinical Physiology and Pharmacology.

-The country’s medical cannabis program was established in the 1990s and although it started with only a few dozen designated patients it has grown considerably over time.
-As of 2021, the number of Israeli patients licensed to use medical pot is estimated be more than 80,000, according to the journal Complementary Therapies and Medicine.
+The country’s medical cannabis program was established in the 1990s.
+Although it started with only a few dozen designated patients, it has grown considerably over time.
+The journal Complementary Therapies and Medicine says the number of Israeli patients licensed to use medical pot is estimated be exceed 80,000.

-Tikun Olam completed Israel’s largest-ever cannabis extract shipment to Germany at the end of November last year containing thousands of vials.
+Tikun Olam completed Israel’s largest-ever cannabis extract shipment to Germany at the end of November.
+It contained thousands of vials.

 Canadian companies like Decibel Cannabis Company Inc. (TSX-V: DB) (OTCQB: DBCCF), Village Farms International, Inc. (NASDAQ: VFF)’s British Columbia subsidiary Pure Sunfarms and PharmaCielo Ltd. (TSX-V: PCLO) (OTCQX: PCLOF) have been shipping their cannabis to Israel in recent years.